tothepointcode/tothepointcode.github.io/README.md

 **Tech Stack:** React Native, Expo, JavaScript, Google Maps API etc.

 **Key Features:**
-✅ Products listings and price adjustment.</br>
+✅ Products listings and price adjustment.
-✅ Adding to cart and order management.</br>
+✅ Adding to cart and order management.
-✅ Mobile money payment integration on checkout.</br>
+✅ Mobile money payment integration on checkout.
-✅ Consumed APIs to make it functional.</br>
+✅ Consumed APIs to make it functional.
 ✅ Published on the Apple App Store.
 ✅ Support for dark and light theme.